icons8/lunacy-docs/docs/autolayout.md

 ### Remove auto layout
-Remove auto layout from the frame.
+Remove the auto layout from the frame.

-The auto layout settings you applied to the frame will remain, but any further edits won’t have auto layout properties unless you enable the feature again.
+The spacing and padding you applied to the frame using auto layout will remain, but all other auto layout settings will be removed.

 ### Individual layer properties
 You can also change the properties of layers within your auto layout.